bkry-code/kirby-calendar-board/README.md

 ![calendar_website](https://cloud.githubusercontent.com/assets/11831276/12672797/1022b3fc-c679-11e5-81d2-a65be9c15e1a.png)

-For suggestions or help [please let me know](https://github.com/molocLab/kirby-calendar-board/issues/new).

 ## Author
-Marco Oliva <team@moloc.net>
+Marco Oliva <team@moloc.net>.
+For suggestions or help [refer to the little imp](https://github.com/molocLab/kirby-calendar-board/issues/new).

 ## Credits
 Thanks to [@bastianallgeier](https://github.com/bastianallgeier) for Kirby and [Calendar library](https://github.com/bastianallgeier/calendar) that is used by Calendar board